Blue and green spaces

 Connections between people and nature are critical to our health and wellbeing.
 Blue (water) and green (vegetation) spaces provide opportunities for play, rest, socialising and being physically active.

-People engage more in physical activity when in nature.
-They are more likely to go more frequently, spend longer and at higher levels of intensity, because the perceived effort feels less.
+Research shows that people engage more in physical activity when in nature.
+They are more likely to exercise more frequently, for longer periods of time and at higher levels of intensity, because the perceived effort feels less.
 Amenable, enjoyable environments can boost motivation to exercise.

 Green and blue spaces can help improve heart health through: